-- (1) The EJB3 standard @Entity annotation indicates that the User class is an entity bean. - (2) A Seam component needs a component name specified by the @Name annotation.
+registration JB3 standard @Entity annotation indicates that the User class is an entity bean. entityannotation:

+- A Seam component needs a component name specified by the eName annotation.
 This name must be unique within the Seam application.
 When JSF asks Seam to resolve a context variable with a name that is the same as a Seam component name, and the context variable is currently undefined (null), Seam will instantiate that component, and bind the new instance to the context variable.
-In this case, Seam will instantiate a User the first time JSF encounters a variable named user. - (3) Whenever Seam instantiates a component, it binds the new instance to a context variable in the component's default context.
-The default context is specified using the @Scope annotation.
-The User bean is a session scoped component.

-- (4) The EJB standard @Table annotation indicates that the User class is mapped to the users - (5) name, password and username are the persistent attributes of the entity bean.
+In this case, Seam will instantiate a User the first time JSF encounters a variable named user. - Whenever Seam instantiates a component, it binds the new instance to a context variable in the component's default context.
+The default context is specified using the @scope annotation.
+The user bean is a session scoped component. - The EJB standard @Table annotation indicates that the User class is mapped to the users table. - name, password and username are the persistent attributes of the entity bean.
 All of our persistent attributes define accessor methods.
-These are needed when this component is used by JSF in the render response and update model values phases. - (6) An empty constructor is both required by both the EJB specification and by Seam. - (7) The @NotNull and @Length annotations are part of the Hibernate Validator framework.
-Seam integrates Hibernate Validator and lets you use it for data validation (even if you are not using Hibernate for persistence). - (8) The EJB standard @Id annotation indicates the primary key attribute of the entity bean.
+These are needed when this component is used by JSF in the render response and update model values phases. - 6 An empty constructor is both required by both the EJB specification and by Seam. - The @NotNull and @Length annotations are part of the Hibernate Validator framework.
+Seam integrates Hibernate Validator and lets you use it for data validation (even if you are not using Hibernate for persistence). - 7 The EJB standard annotation indicates the primary key attribute of the entity bean.